‘Splatoon 2’ Is A Great Game Let Down By Nintendo’s Shameful Approach To Online Play [Opinion]

 As anyone who has played on PS4 or Xbox One, or even their predecessors, the PS3 and Xbox 360 will know, it’s been a staple of online gaming for many years for players to form a party with any number of friends and then that party will be matched with other players to form a team.
 However, this appears to be a concept Nintendo is incapable of achieving.

 The worst part is, according to Trusted Reviews, in 2018, Nintendo plans to start charging for use of the aforementioned abysmal online service.
-An online subscription for the Nintendo Switch will reportedly cost players $20 per year, with a a one-month membership option available for $3.99 or three months for $7.99.
+An online subscription for the Nintendo Switch will reportedly cost players $20 per year, with a one-month membership option available for $3.99 or three months for $7.99.

 Whilst it’s difficult to blame Nintendo’s decision to charge users for the Switch’s online service, especially since its competitors have been doing the same for many years.
 The issue is, Nintendo plans to charge for an online service that is considerably substandard in comparison to options offered by its competitors.
 For myself personally, it’s going to be difficult justifying dropping $20 on an online service that doesn’t even let me hop into a game with a friend and I’d imagine many other Switch owners feel the same.